BitTitanRunbookDocumentation/BitTitanRunbookDocumentation.github.io/pages/docs/SharePointOnline/AddUsersToGroups.md

                 GroupName
                     The name of the group
                 Url
-                    The URL of the SharePoint Online site colllection
+                    The URL of the SharePoint Online site collection
 ```
 ### OUTPUTS
 ```
     SharePointOnlineAddUsersToGroupsProcessedUsersCsv
         A CSV string containing the information about which users were successfully added to the specified groups via an additional column 'AddedToGroup'.
     SharePointOnlineAddUsersToGroupsErrorMessages
         A string containing all the error messages which were generated over the course of this task.